isaac-chung/nextpick/README.md

 ## What is NextPick?
 There is an increasing portion of travellers saying that they use social media for planning their next trip, giving a rise to the trend of social media-inspired tourism in recent years.
-These social media-inspired travellers tend to go on "insta-holidays" and "mini-vacations".
-These factors are also paired with closer-by locations for travel time considerations.
+These social media-inspired travellers tend to go on "insta-holidays" (picturesque places), and "mini-vacations" (short duration).
+Closer-by locations are also favoured for travel time considerations.
 Combining the above creates the need for media and proximity driven searches for travel locations.

 NextPick is my vision for addressing this need.
 It is a tool that recommends vacation spots based on an input image.
 Similar images, along with their locations, are returned based on cosine similarity between the images and geo-proximity